Is it afternoon tea or high tea?

-Afternoon Tea was served mid afternoon to fill the long wait between lunch and dinner, and is traditionally scones with jam and cream, cakes, pastries and cakes.
+Afternoon tea was offered mid-afternoon to fill the long wait between lunch and dinner and was traditionally served with scones with jam and cream, cakes and pastries.

-High Tea was originally served to a Royal gathering on posh high-backed chairs, but became a working class replacement for dinner during the industrial revolution.
+High tea was originally served to royal gatherings on posh high-backed chairs, but it became a working-class replacement for dinner during the Industrial Revolution.
 It is more likely to be a variety of dishes such as cold meats, fish and salads as well as baked goods.
-High Tea is served later in the day, more like a traditional evening meal.
+High tea is served later in the day, more like a traditional evening meal.

-In Hong Kong, Afternoon Teas are much more likely to be mid afternoon, but the dishes served can be as adventurous as you are.
+In Hong Kong, afternoon tea is much more likely to be in the mid-afternoon, but the dishes served can be as adventurous as you are.
+Read more here.

 Popinjays at The Murray, Hong Kong

 The Murray’s rooftop eatery Popinjays gives afternoon tea a tropical makeover.
-Whilst enjoying the stunning views of Central, guests can nosh on savoury delectables the likes of organic egg and Kristal caviar blinis and blue lobster and apple remoulade, as well as a selection of savoury muffins.
-For the sweet tooth, there are strawberry lamingtons, Thai basil cream macarons, coconut and pineapple eclairs and warm scones served with homemade papaya and mango jam.
-There’s even an option (for an extra $90) for the signature cherry jubilee and blood orange scones to be flambéed tableside.
-If you’re not in the mood for a hot pot of tea, take your pick of speciality drinks such as Fruit Dove, a blend of rosebud, hibiscus and blackcurrant tea with soda, to liven up the palate.
+Whilst enjoying views of Central, guests can nosh on savoury delectables the likes of organic egg and caviar blinis and marinated spider crab with pineapple salsa and popcorn as well as a selection of savoury muffins.
+For the sweet tooth, consider blueberry macarons with lavender cream, passion fruit and milk chocolate cake and warm scones served with homemade papaya and mango jam.
+There’s even an option for your scones to be flambéed tableside with Cointreau Blood Orange.
+If you’re not in the mood for a hot pot of tea, take your pick of speciality drinks such as Fruit Dove (+$85), a blend of rosebud, hibiscus and blackcurrant tea with soda, lemon and agave to liven up the palate.

 Al-fresco dining overlooking picturesque Repulse Bay, The Verandah gives traditional afternoon tea a modern transformation.
-In homage to the classic egg sandwich, The Verandah chefs have created a decadent truffle scrambled egg tartlet.
-Bayonne ham dust, cucumber, tomato, red onion and mixed cereal bread roll replace the traditional ham sandwich.
-There are also caramel chocolate pillows, coconut marshmallow twists and hazelnut praline domes alongside cold-brewed blueberry hibiscus black tea for some five-star munching.
-Not to be missed are the restaurant’s two unique tea blends, Alphonso mango tea and cinnamon and almond black tea.
+The Verandah chefs have created seasonal delights like a decadent truffle scrambled egg tartlet with crabmeat salad that’s in homage to the classic egg sandwich.
+Bayonne ham dust, Parmesan mousse, cucumber, tomato, red onion and mixed cereal bread roll replace the traditional ham sandwich.
+There are also caramel chocolate pillows, coconut marshmallow twists and matcha and hazelnut praline domes alongside cold-brewed fruit tea (+$78) for some five-star munching.
+Not to be missed are the restaurant’s two unique tea blends, which change regularly but could include flavours such as rose green tea and spicy caramel black tea.

 109 Repulse Bay Road, Repulse Bay, 2292 2822, book online